Walking in Devon

 Okehampton Rambling Club

-Okehampton Rambling Club will resume walks from Sunday 23rd May 2021, meeting at the post office in George Street, ready to leave at 9.30am.
+Okehampton Rambling Club meet at the post office in George Street, ready to leave at 9.30am.
 New members welcome.
 Please ensure you are suitably dressed and carrying a drink and refreshments.
 The first walk of approximately 10 miles will be local so no car sharing is necessary.

 Click here to see our current walk programme.
 We will continue to meet on Sunday mornings ready to leave at 9.30am.
 The average length of a walk is 7 - 9 miles with a stop for lunch.
 For information about a specific walk, please contact Chris Baines on 01409 221362 at least 24 hours before the walk.